Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

    AutoConstraints

-Note: A :py:class:`~bluemira.equilibria.optimisation.constraints.MagneticConstraintSet` is a set of magnetic constraints to be applied to an equilibrium as an optimisation problem using the :py:class:`~bluemira.equilibria.optimisation.problem.TikhonovCurrentCOP` or :py:class:`~bluemira.equilibria.optimisation.problem.UnconstrainedTikhonovCurrentGradientCOP` current optimisation classes.
+Note: A :py:class:`~bluemira.equilibria.optimisation.constraints.MagneticConstraintSet` is a set of magnetic constraints to be applied to an equilibrium as an optimisation problem using the :py:class:`~bluemira.equilibria.optimisation.problem._tikhonov.TikhonovCurrentCOP` or :py:class:`~bluemira.equilibria.optimisation.problem._tikhonov.UnconstrainedTikhonovCurrentGradientCOP` current optimisation classes.
 It  can be sub-classed or initialised with :py:class:`~bluemira.equilibria.optimisation.constraints.MagneticConstraint`.

 Two categories of magnetic constraints are supported: absolute and relative magnetic